 Employees, involved in firms/companies/institutions/airlines/industries or business sectors.
 Foreign Passport holders Nepali origin.
 Foreigners involved in works under the agreements for government and NGOs.
 Foreigners married to Nepali citizen.
 Foreigners, involved in the feasibility study of industry or export promotion business ( for 6 month only) Leader of group tourist ( Tourism promoter)

 Recommendation from the concerned Ministry or Department.
 Work permit (for employees) Seven copies application with photographs.
 Marriage certificate Press pass for journalists.
 Duration: Up to one year, however, it can be extended.

 Eligibility: Foreign Investors or their authorized agents and their family members.
 Investors in export business and their family members.
 Requirements: Certificate of authority.
 Recommendation from the concerned Ministry/Department.
 Seven copies of application forms with photographs.
-A copy of passport including the last Nepalese visa.
+A copy of passport including the last Nepali visa.

 Eligibility: Renowned international personalities.
-Foreigners, providing special contribution to the economic, social and cultural development of Nepal Foreign passport holder of Nepalese origin.
+Foreigners, providing special contribution to the economic, social and cultural development of Nepal Foreign passport holder of Nepali origin.
 Investors who invest minimum of 1 million US$ at one time on the Industrial sector.
 Foreigners, interested to settle in Nepal without doing any business.
 Requirements: Seven copies of application forms with photographs.
 A copy of passport.
-A copy of the last Nepalese visa (if have stayed in Nepal).
+A copy of the last Nepali visa (if have stayed in Nepal).
 Bank balance or statement equivalent to US$ 20,000.00 per year (only for those foreigners who are interested to settle down in Nepal, but are not engaged in any type of business).

 For more information on visa and other related information please contact: